When someone close to you is drinking or using drugs, it can be helpful to set some healthy boundaries. Here's how to do it.

 The problem is, if you don’t follow through, it sends a message that boundaries are there to be broken.

-It also takes away your loved one’s motivation to change because there are no consequences for their drinking or drug use.
+This can also reduce your loved one’s motivation to change because there are fewer consequences for their drinking or drug use.

-It can be helpful to see setting boundaries as something for you and your loved one to solve together.
+It can be helpful to view setting boundaries as something for you and your loved one to solve together.

 Ask for some time to talk things through.
 Be honest and direct.
 Try to stay calm and positive.